jyoti-r-g/Nexora_Bot_Server/README.md

  ## 🎯 Step 6: Start All Services

  You need to run **3 services** Redis, API Server, Celery in separate terminal windows.
-To run all the three at once just run:
+To run all the three services, just run:

 ```bash
 .\run.bat all